 Does cluneal nerve entrapment really cause back pain?

+Cluneal nerve entrapment may cause low back pain, but there’s no strong scientific evidence that shows a strong causal relationship.
 As of 2022, there has been no published systematic reviews or similar studies that examines the association between chronic low back pain with clunealgia.

 In fact, a team of Canadian researchers scanned the medical literature in 2020 and found 28 articles relating to the etiology, diagnosis, and treatment of cluneal nerve issues.
-Most of these are single case reports, which only give scant clues to the nature of the problem
+Most of these are single case reports, which only give scant clues to the nature of the problem.

 To make any sense of whether cluneal nerves need to be targeted or not, we would have to look at the body of existing research and basic anatomy, physiology, and pain science to decide.